-St Andrew’s church is very old, set just outside the village, and is surrounded by fields.
+The church of St Andrew is very old, set just outside the village, and is surrounded by fields.
 There is a quiet, spiritual feeling throughout the building and its burial grounds.
+The site is mentioned in the Anglo Saxon Chronicle, as there being a synod held at Acleah in 782, this being one of the old names for Aycliffe.
 There are Saxon features in the architecture, updated and enlarged over the centuries.
 The furnishings are also significant with a fixed raised pulpit, fixed pews, stained glass windows, grave covers and markings, carved stone preaching crosses, a fine chancel arch and a bell tower.
-It is surrounded by an ancient burial ground.
+It is surrounded by an ancient burial ground in which some of the stones are Grade II listed.
 These are well documented and the building is Grade 1 listed.
 It is a beautiful place where people have come for centuries to connect with God, since Saxon times.
 Visitors and pilgrims will find a real sense of peace, places to meditate and pray, both inside and out.

 Standard opening times:

 There are no regular opening times at present, but the hospitaller (see below) lives close by and can usually open up at fairly short notice for anyone who wishes to view or pray in the church.

 Church Lane, Aycliffe Village, Newton Aycliffe, Durham, DL5 6JY, United Kingdom